ASTR 1210 (O'Connell) Optional Reading

 During a total solar eclipse, when the tremendously bright surface

-of the Sun is just blocked by the Moon, you can observe the very
+of the Sun is just blocked by the Moon, we can observe the very

 faint structures surrounding the Sun's surface (called the